Skip to Content

 The idea was incomprehensible to someone who spent decades learning things she never used (that is, me).

-As I read, I came across a parenting book that changed everything for me.
+As I read, I came across a parenting book that changed everything.

 The book wasn’t particularly good, but it was different.